openvinotoolkit/openvino/docs/OV_Runtime_UG/stateful_models_intro.md

 ## OpenVINO State API

- Inference Engine has the `ov::InferRequest::query_state` method  to get the list of states from a network and `ov::VariableState` class to operate with states.
+OpenVINO runtime has the `ov::InferRequest::query_state` method  to get the list of states from a network and `ov::VariableState` class to operate with states.
- Below you can find brief description of methods and the workable example of how to use this interface.
+ Below you can find brief description of methods and the example of how to use this interface.

  * `std::string get_name() const`
    returns name(variable_id) of according Variable